 Designing a microstrip antenna requires a precise layout during the design phase.
 Slight deviations in the dimensions of the microstrip can change the resonant frequency of the antenna, and this leads to a decrease in linear gain and efficiency at 2.4 GHz for larger resonance shifts.
 This will also cause a decrease in the communication range.
 Your manufacturer must be able to accommodate the tight tolerances of these antennas.

 Various microstrip geometries can be used to build Bluetooth antennas.
 The L-shaped, inverted F, and bow-shaped antennas are all popular designs.
 These antennas all transmit and receive linearly polarized radiation at 2.4 GHz and have smaller form factors than a plate antenna.

 Strip antenna in an RFID tag

-Using a Printed Circuit Board substrate with a higher dielectric constant will enable smaller circuit features and allow reduced antenna size for a given frequency.
+Using a PCB substrate with a higher dielectric constant will enable smaller circuit features and allow reduced antenna size for a given frequency.
 Choosing substrate and microstrip materials with matching volumetric expansion coefficients is important for devices that will be used over a broad temperature range, as this will help prevent fracture or delamination.

 About the AuthorVisit Website More Content by Altium Designer